xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 By combining the gaussian heuristic and the definition of a BKZ-$\beta$ reduced basis, we arrive again at the geometric assumption, which states that the log-lengths of reduced vectors follow a geometric series (which we can plot as a line as we did for LLL).
 This time however, it depends on the block-size chosen to run BKZ.

-*Note: maybe here explain between the Hermite regime and the approximation regime*

 We can write

 $$\log(\lVert \bold{b_i}^*\rVert) = \frac{d - 1 - 2i}{2}\log(\alpha_\beta) + \frac{1}{d}\log(Vol(\Lambda))$$